abixxvii/abixxvii.github.io/_talks/thermal runaway.md

 - Lithium-ion batteries are used in EVs, grid-scale storage, consumer electronics, and aerospace.
 Across all domains, thermal runaway (TR) is a leading safety concern, capable of causing fires and explosions.

-## Problem: Existing warning systems rely on embedded sensors (temperature, voltage, pressure) that are slow to respond or provide signals only after failure is underway.
+**Problem**: Existing warning systems rely on embedded sensors (temperature, voltage, pressure) that are slow to respond or provide signals only after failure is underway.

-- Gap: There is little to no research demonstrating a vision-based, physics-informed approach to detect TR earlier and more reliably.
+**Gap**: There is little to no research demonstrating a vision-based, physics-informed approach to detect TR earlier and more reliably.

 ### 2. Objective